International Observership Program

 The Mass General International Observership Program requires a minimum of six weeks (from receipt) to process observership applications.
 The application is electronically submitted via the application form.
 A $300 USD non-refundable application fee per observer is required upon application submission.

 Program Fees (exclusive of travel and accommodations)

-A $300 non-refundable application fee will be due upon submission.
+A $300 non-refundable *application fee per observer will be due upon submission.
 The application fee will be deducted from the total amount due.